Student Complaints

 Many complaints can be resolved through an informal process beginning with talking with the individual and his/her supervisor if necessary.
 Basic steps in the informal process include:

-• If you do not know where to begin an informal resolution, the Dean of Students will help you identify the appropriate office or individual.
+- If you do not know where to begin an informal resolution, the Vice President for Student Affairs will help you identify the appropriate office or individual.

 Stage 2: Formal Complaint